Racial achievement gap in the United States: Job opportunities

 As the United States' economy has moved towards a globalized knowledge-based economy, education has become even more important for attaining jobs and a stable career, which is critical for breaking the cycle of poverty and securing a sound economic future.
 The racial achievement gap can hinder job attainment and social mobility for minority students.
 The United States Census Bureau reported $62,545 as the median income of white families, $38,409 of Black families, and $39,730 for Hispanic families.
 And while the median income of Asian families is $75,027, the number of people working in these households is usually greater than that in white American families.
 The difference in income levels relate highly to educational opportunities between various groups.
 Students who drop out of high school as a result of the racial achievement gap demonstrate difficulty in the job market.
 The median income of young adults who do not finish high school is about $21,000, compared to the $30,000 of those who have at least earned a high school credential.
 This translates into a difference of $630,000 in the course of a lifetime.
 Students who are not accepted or decide not to attend college as a result of the racial achievement gap may forgo over $450,000 in lifetime earnings had they earned a Bachelor of Arts degree.
-In 2009, $36,000 was the median income for those with an associate degree was, $45,000 for those with a bachelor's degree, $60,000 for those with a master's degree or higher.
+In 2009, $36,000 was the median income for those with an associate degree; $45,000 was the median income for those with a bachelor's degree; and $60,000 was the median income for those with a master's degree or higher.